 We find the BH mass accretion rate to be highly variable on a range of time scales.
-Kinetic feedback causes larger amplitude of the fluctuations (variability factor between $10 - 10^4$ ) than thermal (up to 100).
-At t > 1 Gyr with kinetic feedback, the accretion spikes of amplitude $\sim 100$ have a period of $\sim 0.05$ Gyr.
-Our results are consistent with other studies who find variability of the BHAR
+The top-left panel of Fig. 4 presents the BHAR over the whole evolution time (0-2) Gyr, in our fiducial isolated galaxy simulations.
+Fig. 9 depicts the evolution through zoomed-in time intervals: (1-1.5) Gyr in the left panel, and (1-1.2) Gyr in the right.
+The BHAR values plotted in Fig. 9 are taken from every timestep of the simulations, hence are at a finer time resolution than in Fig. 4.
+Therefore each and every variation is visible as a separate spike here in Fig. 9.
+Overall, kinetic feedback causes larger amplitude of the fluctuations (variability factor between $10-10^4$) than thermal (up to 100).
+At t>1 Gyr with kinetic feedback, the accretion spikes of amplitude ~ 100 have a period of ~ 0.05 Gyr.
+Our results are consistent with other studies who find variability of the BHAR in simulations (e.g., Gaspari, Ruszkowski & Sharma 2012; Gabor & Bournaud 2013).